 The Mathematics Department stresses the importance of mastering basic concepts and skills that are critical to learning.
 The Concrete-Pictorial-Abstract (C-P-A) approach is featured strongly in the activity based lessons to ensure that concepts are well-established and learnt by the pupils.
 Teachers make use of manipulatives to conduct hands-on learning experiences for pupils.
 Through these hands-on learning experiences, pupils realise that Mathematics is an integral part of their everyday life and they find learning to be fun and meaningful.

-Primary 5A pupils attended the 3D Modelling and Printing enrichment programme.
-It was an 8 weeks session which spanned across Term 2 and Term 3.
+Primary 3 pupils attended the 3D Modelling and Printing enrichment programme which was designed as an opportunity to stretch learning beyond the classroom.
+It was an 8-week session which spanned across Term 2 and Term 3.
 Through the programme, it stretched our pupils, which allowed them to deepen their thinking processes and apply their knowledge to analyse mathematical situations and construct logical arguments.